Water pollution in Canada: Municipal sewage

 According to Marq de Villiers in his 2003 non-fiction Water: The Fate of Our Most Precious Resource, until the 1970s approximately a third of Canadian municipalities dumped raw sewage into rivers with no waste-water treatment.

 By 2011, there was no national regulatory body for drinking water.
 Water pollution by sewage is one of the main culprits involved in polluting drinking water.
 By 2009, advocacy group Ecojustice estimated that raw sewage dumping in Canada represented approximately 200 billion litres a year.
 By 2009, the Halifax Regional Municipality in Nova Scotia was still dumping human waste directly into the Halifax harbour.
 Errors and inadequacies in sewage facilities resulted in 190 million liter raw sewage spill into the Ottawa River in 2004, and the release of "partially treated sewage water into the Red River in Winnipeg, Manitoba in 2011.

+Sewage is not a waste product and it can be converted into wealth economically in a circular economy by using the aquatic life cycle of mosquitoes and non-biting midges.
+Organic matter in the sewage is consumed and transformed as adult mosquitoes and midges which can be used as fish/poultry meal.

 In October 2015, Montreal intentionally dumped eight billion litres of raw sewage from an same interceptor sewer in the St. Lawrence River, the city made international headlines.
 It had been a common practice to dump sewage into the St. Lawrence prior to the 1980s.
 Montreal dumped 10 billion litres of wastewater into St. Lawrence in the spring of 2003, 7.6 billion litres in the fall of 2003, and 770 million litres of untreated wastewater in the fall of 2005.
 Heavy rains in Toronto has an older sewer systems that is overwhelmed often by heavy rains.
 The City is then forced to "bypass water-treatment plants and send raw sewage into Lake Ontario.
 In July 2013, a flash flood resulted in a billion litres of sewage and storm water overflowed onto city streets flowing into Toronto's harbour.

 Halifax, Nova Scotia dumped raw sewage into the harbour prior to the construction of their new construction of their new wastewater treatment plant in 2008.
 There was some sewage discharged "unknowingly, when sewer lines were cut during construction".

 Winnipeg, Manitoba dumped approximately 185-million litres of raw sewage into "Winnipeg's rivers since 2004 due to the city's antiquated combined-sewer system".
 The required massive upgrades to Winnipeg's sewage system would cost $4 billion.